Harald-U/docker-101/workshop/lab6.md

 todo-1   | Error: connect ECONNREFUSED 172.21.0.3:3306
 ```

-In This example the ToDo app tries to connect to MySQL but the mysql service is not fully started.
-To prevent this you can create dependencies in the `docker-compose.yaml` by adding a `depends_on`statement to the todo service definition:
+In this example log the ToDo app tried to connect to MySQL but the mysql service was not fully started.
+To prevent this you can create dependencies in the `docker-compose.yaml` by adding a `depends_on` statement to the todo service definition:

 ```
+name: docker101

 services:
   todo:
     image: todo-app